mcobery/spring-boot-starter-request-correlation/README.md

 }
 ```

+In practice, the beans from above would go in serivces that are making outgoing requsts.
+You don't
-You don't need all three beans in your services, only the ones you use in your application.
+need all three beans in your services, only the ones you use in your application.

 ## Properties